MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/assignment-methods.md

 - **Highest capacity**: Assigns work item to the agent with the highest available capacity among those who have the skills identified during the classification stage, and who has the presence as specified in the allowed presence option of the workstream.
 In this assignment method, the work items are prioritized in the first-in, first-out manner—that is, the work item that was created first is assigned first.
 If more than one agent is available with the same capacity, the work item is assigned based on the round-robin order of the agents whose highest capacity is the same.

-  If you want to use skill-based routing and set the default skill-matching algorithm for the workstream as exact match and choose highest capacity as the assignment method, then the system will filter agents using exact skill match, workstream’s presence, and capacity requirements, and order the filtered agents by available capacity.
+  If you want to use skill-based routing and set the default skill-matching algorithm for the workstream as exact match and choose highest capacity as the assignment method, then the system filters agents using exact skill match, workstream’s presence, and capacity requirements, and order the filtered agents by available capacity.

-  If the default skill-matching algorithm for the workstream is set to closest match, then the system will filter agents based on the workstream's presence and capacity requirements and order the filtered agents by closest match and not available capacity.
+  If the default skill-matching algorithm for the workstream is set to closest match, then the system filters agents based on the workstream's presence and capacity requirements and order the filtered agents by closest match and not available capacity.
 More information: [Closest match](set-up-skill-based-routing.md#closest-match)

   If you need to distribute work fairly among agents, then you should consider switching to a round robin assignment strategy.